Skip to Content

 Essentially, the goal is to tightly pack pre-sliced peppers in a freezer-safe storage container (freezer bags or similar).
 However, it is important to avoid freezer burn and clumping.

-To do this, we will flash-freeze the sliced peppers before putting them into storage bags.
-For smaller pepper varieties that are best stored whole, this process is not necessary.
+To do this, I always flash-freeze sliced peppers before putting them into storage bags.
+For smaller pepper varieties like habaneros that are best stored whole, this process is not necessary.

 How to Freeze Bell Peppers (Steps):